system76/docs/_articles/ubuntu-basics.md

 *Window controls* are on the left of the title bar of the window.

-Press and release the <kbd>Alt</kbd> key, to bring up the *HUD*.
+Press and release the <kbd>Alt</kbd> key to bring up the *HUD*.
 The HUD is helpful for keyboard super users for searching though an application's menu.

 ![Ubuntu Desktop](/images/ubuntu-basics/HUD-16.04-min.png)